Guide to Spanish White Wine

 Conversely, we should not pretend that all the hard work is over.
 Difficult to pronounce and relatively unknown outside of Spain, Treixadura is not an especially easy sell.
 And while local consumers are very receptive to the style, it lacks the cachet of Spain’s leading white exports.
 In one sense, its journey to greatness is only just beginning.

 The story of Ribeiro’s revival is, nevertheless, an inspiring one.
 Located in southern Galicia, its vineyards are just up the Minho river from Rias Baixas, protected from the worst excesses of the Atlantic by the Sierra del Suido.
 Grapes have been cultivated in this part of Spain since Roman times, a tradition inherited by Cistercian monks in the Middle Ages.
-The local conditions, although warmer and drier than Rias Baixas, are still conducive to producing crisp, aromatic whites packed full of freshness and poise.
+Although warmer and drier than Rias Baixas, the local conditions are still conducive to producing crisp, aromatic whites packed full of freshness and poise.
 Producers keenly exploited this until the vineyards were abandoned in the 20th century.